alabou/NMOS-MatroxOnly/Capabilities.md

 -
 ### channel_order
 - **Name:** `urn:x-matrox:cap:transport:channel_order`
-- **Description:** Provides the ordering of channels into groups as per ST 2110-30 and ST 2110-31 channel grouping symbols for PCM amd AM824 streams.
+- **Description:** Provides the ordering of channels into groups as per ST 2110-30 and ST 2110-31 channel grouping symbols for PCM streams and opaque AM824 streams.
+This capability should not be used for fully described AM824 streams as the sub-streams capabilities are much more expressive.
+The SMPTE2110 channel-order convention is used as in the following example "SMPTE2110.(51,ST)" having two groups for a total of 8 channels.
 - **Specification:** SMPTE ST 2110-30 and ST 2110-31, [Sender Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SenderCapabilities.md), [Receiver Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/ReceiverCapabilities.md), [NMOS With AES3](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20AES3.md)
   - **Type:** string
-  - **Target:** (a) SDP channel-order parameter.
+  - **Target:** (a) SDP channel-order parameter of PCM streams and opaque AM824 streams.
 - **Applicability:** AMWA IS-04 v1.3